mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 catastrophic malfunctions.
 In the context of digital electronics, _fault tolerant_ means that the design is able to gracefully recover and continue operating in the event of a fault, or upset.
 A Single Event Upset (SEU) occurs when ionising radiation strikes a transistor on a digital circuit, causing it to transition from a 1 to a 0, or vice versa.
-This type of upset is most common in space, where the Earth's atmosphere is not present to dissipate the ionising particles @OBryan2021.
+This type of upset is most common in space, where the Earth's magnetosphere is not present to dissipate the ionising particles @OBryan2021.
 On an unprotected system, an unlucky SEU may corrupt the system's state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of most space-fairing systems (satellites, crew capsules, missiles,